**Download Mtn Peaks Therapy Llamas & Alpacas activity book here and then learn about each animal below: MPTLA Activity Book

 Our heart-throb of an alpaca, Jean-Pierre is our lovey-dovey alpaca.
 Jean-Pierre, referred to lovingly as JP on the farm, was graciously donated to Mtn Peaks in 2012 by Mike Safley of NW Alpacas.
 JP’s fiber is also the softest of all of our alpacas- like petting a giant fluffy cotton ball!

 Following in Rojo’s shoes, JP is shared to a local girl to train and show him through our local 4-H llama club.
 His trainer, Allara, has been working with JP since 2016 competing annually at county and state fair as they both grow together in public relations skills.
-We are hoping thanks to Allara that JP will be our next great therapy alpaca!
+Thanks to Allara, JP is truly a llovable alpaca!

 -Andre the Alpaca-